Swire Hotels: EAST, Beijing

 EAST, Beijing is a business hotel located in the Chaoyang district of Beijing, China.
 Opened in September 2012, it is situated within INDIGO in Jiangtai – a mixed-use property developed by Swire Properties Limited and Sino-Ocean Land Holdings Limited.
 The brand's name refers back to the hotels' location in the eastern districts of Beijing and Hong Kong.
 The hotel was designed by the British architecture firm Benoy, which also designed INDIGO.

 The hotel is a member of Summit Hotels & Resorts, and has 369 rooms.

 EAST, Miami

 This is the first hotel in the United States under the EAST brand.
 Located in downtown Miami, the hotel is part of Swire Properties' Brickell City Centre.
 Designed by Miami-based architects Arquitectonica, with interiors by New York's Clodagh Design, this hotel has 263 guest rooms and 89 residence suites.

-EAST, Miami has 3 restaurants designed by Los Angeles-based firm Studio Collective including Uruguayan restaurant Quinto La Huella, rooftop bar Sugar and café and bar Domain.
+EAST, Miami has 3 restaurants designed by Los Angeles–based firm Studio Collective including South American restaurant Quinto, rooftop bar Sugar and café and bar Domain.